-Joe Kable is the Baird Term Assistant Professor of Psychology at Penn.
+Joe Kable is the Baird Term Associate Professor of Psychology at Penn.
 Research in his lab is concerned with how people make choices, and the neurophysiological mechanisms underlying decision-making.
 This work combines approaches from experimental economics, the psychology of judgment and decision-making, and social and cognitive neuroscience.

 For a copy of Dr. Kable’s CV, click here.